schluppeck/ng-data-club/README.md

 <caption>How DALL-E sees our data club</caption>
 </figure>

-Some materials for the lunchtime (?) *data club*, an informal weekly meeting at the [University of Nottingham](https://www.nottingham.ac.uk/psychology/).
+Some materials for the lunchtime (?) *data club*, an informal weekly/fortnightly meeting at the [University of Nottingham](https://www.nottingham.ac.uk/psychology/).

 ## Aim